 It’s Xfce!
-Infinitely configurable and beautiful, and best of all, simple enough for a little technophobic sidekick.
+Infinitely configurable and beautiful, and best of all, simple enough for little old me.

 Today is only Day Three since installation (during Hurricane Matthew, so I had enough time on my hands to play a little), but rebooting, suspension, and all that have been trouble-free so far.
 I haven’t decided whether or not to keep it, but unless I have an issue like last time, I’m likely to just leave it in place.

 UPDATE: This system is gorgeous, simple, and fast!
 The Slackware repositories are vast, akin to Debian’s, and whatever you don’t find in there can probably be compiled and installed using Salix’s awesome Sourcery tool.
 Day 7 and it’s effortless and trouble free after multiple reboots (thunderstorms and stuff around here, so I shut down to protect this old relic) and updates.

 My simple, beautiful Xfce desktop with cool SalixOS wallpaper